AllenNeuralDynamics/aind-cloud-fusion/README.md

 Additional notes on configurations:
 - output_resolution:
 Fusion algorithm operates entirely in continous absolute coordinates and rasterizes the output volume as a final step.
-By default, output resolution is set to(0.5, 0.5, 0.5) to produce uniformly sized output voxels.
+By default, output resolution is set to (0.5, 0.5, 0.5) to produce uniformly sized output voxels.
 Other options for output_resolution may include the input resolution of the raw volumes or a resolution that upsamples/downsamples in specific dimensions to prevent aliasing caused by post-registration transforms.

 - cell_size:
 cell_size represents the size of the output that is colored.
 Fusion algorithm has option to swap between CPU and GPU runtimes.
 If operating with a GPU runtime, a good rule of thumb is to set the total size of cell_size equivalent to 50-70% of your local GPU memory.
 If operating with a CPU runtime, cell_size is arbitrary and has no significant impact on runtime.

+Additional notes on dataset:
+- Registration transforms are expected in 'voxel'/'volume' basis.
+Input resolution, which scales the voxels to its absolute size, is expected as a separate input.
+Volume boundaries, as described in high-level algorithm description, go through the following transformations in this order: `registration transforms` -> `input resolution scaling` -> `post-registration transforms` -> `output resolution scaling`.

 ### Runtime Benchmarks
 - X CPU's: __ Mb/s